XM30 Mechanized Infantry Combat Vehicle: Phase 2 Contracts Awarded

-In July 2021, the Army awarded contracts to five teams: Point Blank Enterprises, Oshkosh Defense, BAE Systems, GDLS and American Rheinmetall Vehicles.
-The total value of the contracts was $299.4 million.
-Teams will develop concept designs during the 15-month long phase.
-All entries had to meet three general criteria: a tracked vehicle with a hybrid-electric drive; an unmanned turret housing a 50 mm autocannon, or a 30 mm turret with the ability to upgrade to the larger caliber; and a reduced crew of two with space to carry six infantrymen.
+All entries had to meet three general criteria: a tracked vehicle with a hybrid-electric drive; the unmanned XM913 chain gun 50 mm autocannon, or a 30 mm turret with the ability to upgrade to the larger caliber; and a reduced crew of two with space to carry six infantrymen.
 The Army planned to pick three teams, reduced to two teams upon contract award, to move on to building prototypes by mid-2023.